codeplatoon-devops/pre-work/README.md

 It’s okay to be nervous and to not understand everything.
 We’re not here to leave you high and dry when things get tough.
 These check-ins will be about 1 hour long and will be conducted via Zoom or Google Meet.
 Bring all of your questions and concerns to these meetings and get support with the pre-work.
 It is also a way for your instructors to assess your progress, so come prepared to write code and answer questions.

 ### Group Office Hours
-We will be conducting two group meetings where the instructor(s) will answer any questions you have up until that point and also review a coding challenge to help you understand the thought process of a DevOps engineer.
+We will be conducting two group meetings where the instructors will answer any questions you have up until that point and also review a coding challenge to help you understand the thought process of a DevOps engineer.

 ### Contact Us
 The best way to reach us is via Slack @chandradeoarya or @BenjaminCohen or you can also email us at chandra@codeplatoon.org or benjamin@codeplatoon.org